Eligibility for most financial aid programs is based on demonstrated need of the student and/or the student’s family and on registered credit hours.

 - Certify that you are not in default on any federal loan.

-- Caintain satisfactory academic progress as set forth in the Stark State College Satisfactory
+- Maintain satisfactory academic progress as set forth in the Stark State College Satisfactory Academic Progress Policy.

 - Accumulate no more than 30 hours of developmental courses.